rbolliger/apostrophePollPlugin/data/doc/01_installation.markdown

 ## Requirements

-To work properly, the pluzgin requires the following plugins to be installed:
+To work properly, the plugin requires the following plugins to be installed:

 * apostrophePlugin
 * sfFormExtraPlugin

 sfFormExtraPlugin is required only if you plan to display a captcha to secure forms submissions.
-In aprcitluar, sfFormExtraPlugin provides a wrapper to display [recaptcha](http://www.google.com/recaptcha "reCaptcha").
-You can also provide your own captcha widget, as described in chapter 7.
+In particular, sfFormExtraPlugin provides a wrapper to display [reCaptcha](http://www.google.com/recaptcha "reCaptcha").
+You can also provide your own captcha widget, as described in chapter 4.

-apostrpohePollPlugin allows to export answers submitted by users as excel ans CSV files.
+apostrophePollPlugin allows to export answers submitted by users as excel ans CSV files.
 To enable this feature, you have to install [PHPExcel](http://phpexcel.codeplex.com/).
 A symfony [plugin](http://trac.symfony-project.org/browser/plugins/sfPhpExcelPlugin/ "sfPhpExcelPlugin") exists, but PHPExcel code might be outdated.
-To get the latest version, it might be useful to download it as a vendor package (using svn externals) and then load it using an autoload.yml configuration file (see [symfony documentation](http://www.symfony-project.org/reference/1_4/en/14-Other-Configuration-Files#chapter_14_autoload_yml "autoload.yml")).
+To get the latest version, it might be useful to download it as a vendor package (using svn externals) and then load it using an autoload.yml configuration file (see the [symfony documentation](http://www.symfony-project.org/reference/1_4/en/14-Other-Configuration-Files#chapter_14_autoload_yml "autoload.yml") about this file.).

 ## Installation